 This course will introduce the student to the history and advances of carbide tooling.
 Indexable inserts, drilling/milling/turning with carbide tools, basic tooling applications of carbides and coated carbide tools are also covered.
 Students will develop the necessary skills to understand and effectively utilize different types of machine tooling.
+(9.9 Lec.
+Hrs./19.8 Lab Hrs.)

-MFG:117 Cylindrical Grinding 1.5 cr.
+MFG:117 Cylindrical Grinding

 This course will introduce the student to proper use and application of cylindrical grinders in manufacturing settings.
 Topics covered will include parallel grinding and external/internal tapers methods.
 (9.9 Lec.
 Hrs./39.6 Lab Hrs.)
 Prerequisite: MFG:105, MFG:114.

-MFG:118 Machine Tool Project 4 cr.
+MFG:118 Machine Tool Project

 This course will provide the student with the opportunity to integrate all skills gained in manual machining courses to design, build, produce variety of parts using the equipment and tools in the manufacturing setting.
 Special attention and emphasis will be placed upon accuracy and proper use of equipment/tools following safe work practices in the lab situation.
 (19.8 Lec.
 Hrs./118.8 Lab Hrs.)
 Prerequisites: MFG:105, MFG:112, MFG:115, MFG:113, MFG:114 and MFG:117.
+MFG:140 Geometric

-MFG:140 Geometric Dimensioning and Tolerances 1 cr.
+Dimensioning and Tolerances 1 cr.

 This course will cover the basic principles of geometric dimensioning and tolerances (GD&T), interpreting GD&T symbols, interpreting form and orientation tolerances, profile, runout and location tolerances as it relates to manufacturing settings.
+(9.9 Lec.
+Hrs./19.8 Lab Hrs.)
+Prerequisite: MFG:192.